What You Need To Know About C-Section?

 If your baby needs to be delivered urgently, you may need an unforeseen emergency c-section.
 This could occur if your labour is not progressing or if there is any concern about your or your baby’s health.

 The name “emergency” implies haste, yet there is usually enough time to decide whether you want a c-section.
 Your doctor and midwife will go over your options with you.
-If your or your baby’s health is jeopardised, you may need to have a c-section sooner.
+If your or your baby’s health is jeopardised, you may need to have a C-section sooner.

 Myths Surrounding C-Sections